 As readers of the blog know, I recently took the GMAT.
-This is a brief description of the testing location and the experience of going to take the test, for those who have never done so.
+This is a brief description of the testing location and my experience with the pre-exam procedure for the GMAT, for those who have never taken it.

 If you take an official GMAT, the location you will use is Pearson VUE.
 I found the Pearson employees in the downtown Oakland branch particularly friendly and supportive — those folks were great! 🙂 Nevertheless, it’s just the nature of the way we practice security in the modern world: you are subjected to an experience that is not too different from what TSA puts you through at the airport.
 You have to empty your pockets and lock everything you are carrying in a small locker.
 When you go to take you GMAT, carry as little as you possibly can.
 Leave anything extra at home or in your car.